-Under law any injury or illness sustained in the workplace must be reported.
+Under law, any injury or illness sustained in the workplace must be reported.
 Using information collected over time it is possible to determine what the potential risk and injury areas are in an office environment.
-In June 2008 WorkSafe Victoria published the Injury Hotspots diagram as shown below.
+In June 2013 WorkSafe Victoria published the Injury Hotspots diagram.
 It is interesting to note from the diagram the number of injuries caused through the repetitive use of technology such as computers.